10 Best Kid Shoes for High Insteps With Extra Depth

 Key Signs to Look For

-- Closure Gaps and Strap Tension: Watch for persistent gapping of Velcro straps, laces, or snaps over the mid-foot.
-Infants' booties may twist sideways because soft uppers can't wrap around the bulk.
-Toddlers often loosen or remove shoes, complaining they're "tight on top."
-By school age, you might find yourself sizing up in length just to fasten closures, yet the vamp still strains.
+- Closure Gaps and Strap Tension: Watch for persistent gapping where Velcro straps, laces, or buckles just won't close properly over the mid-foot.
+Your child might loosen or remove shoes constantly, complaining they're "tight on top."
+You might find yourself sizing up in length just to fasten the straps, yet the top still strains.

-- Visible Pressure Lines: After short wear periods, look for horizontal sock imprints or reddish bands across the top of the foot.
-These marks appear under elastic bootie cuffs in infants, beneath Velcro straps in toddlers, and may cause mild puffiness in preschoolers.
-School-age athletes sometimes report soreness after removing sports shoes—classic evidence of inadequate dorsal room.
+- Visible Pressure Lines: After even short periods of wearing shoes, look for horizontal sock imprints or reddish bands across the top of the foot.
+These marks appear under straps or elastic areas and sometimes cause mild puffiness.
+If your child reports soreness after removing shoes, that's classic evidence of inadequate room at the top.

 » Learn how to find the perfect shoe fit when shopping online